bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 * **Split assets among different service providers and regions** - Infrastructure assets should be spread across multiple service providers and geographic regions.
 Blue Team members may raise monitoring thresholds against providers identified as actively performing an attack and may even outright block a given service provider.
 Note: keep international privacy laws in mind if sending encrypted or sensitive data across borders.

 * **Monitor logs** - All logs should be monitored throughout the engagement: SMTP logs, Apache logs, tcpdump on socat redirectors, iptables logs (specific to traffic forwarding or targeted filtering), weblogs, Cobalt Strike/Empire/MSF logs.
 Forward logs to a central location, such as with rsyslog, for easier monitoring.
 Operator terminal data retention may come in handy for going over an historical command usaeage during an operation. @Killswitch_GUI created an easy-to-use program named lTerm that will log all bash terminal commands to a central location.
 [Log all terminal output with lTerm](https://github.com/killswitch-GUI/lterm)

+* **Implement high-value event alerting** - Configure the attack infrastructure to generate alerts for high-value events, such as new C2 sessions or credential capture hits.
+One popular way of implementing alerting is via a chat platform's API, such as Slack.
+Check out the following posts about Slack alerting: [Slack Shell Bot - Russel Van Tuyl (@Ne0nd0g)](https://www.swordshield.com/2016/11/slackshellbot/), [Slack Notifications for Cobalt Strike - Andrew Chiles (@AndrewChiles)](http://threatexpress.com/2016/12/slack-notifications-for-cobalt-strike/), [Slack Bots for Trolls and Work - Jeff Dimmock (@bluscreenfojeff)](http://bluescreenofjeff.com/2017-04-11-slack-bots-for-trolls-and-work/)

 * **Fingerprint incident response** - If possible, try to passively or actively fingerprint IR actions before the assessment starts.
 For example, send a mediocre phishing email to the target (using unrelated infrastructure) and monitor traffic that infrastructure receives.
 IR team investigations can disclose a good deal of information about how the team operates and what infrastructure they use.
 If this can be determined ahead of the assessment, it can be filtered or redirected outright.